 What Teachers Can Do

-The best way to help your student is to acknowledge the problem in supportive, non-judgmental ways such as:
+The best way to help your student is to acknowledge the problem in supportive, non-judgmental ways.
+You can:

-- using structured classroom activities, small groups, or assigned partners so shy students are not left out
+- use structured classroom activities, small groups, or assigned partners so shy students are not left out

-- assigning a classroom buddy to provide support
+- assign a classroom buddy to provide support

-- assisting with social interactions and rewarding efforts
+- help with social interactions and rewarding efforts

-- being patient and positive as students learn new ways to cope
+- be patient and positive as students learn new ways to cope

-- encouraging all students in the classroom to try relaxation techniques
+- encourage all students in the classroom to try relaxation techniques

-- encouraging shy students to try to speak for themselves, when they can, rather than speak for them
+- encourage shy students to try to speak for themselves, when they can, rather than speaking for them

-- encouraging attendance, which may require shortened school days and modified class schedules
+- encourage attendance, which may require shortened school days and modified class schedules